Balance Correlations, Agentic Zeros, and Networks: The Structure of 192 Years of War and Peace: Balance in a new theoretical frame

 \subsection{Background}

-Heider (\citeyear{heider1944social, Heider1946, Heider1958}) originally defined balance as a function of the relationships between three entities: a person (P), another person (O), and an inanimate object (X).
+Heider \cite{heider1944social, Heider1946, Heider1958} originally defined balance as a function of the relationships between three entities: a person (P), another person (O), and an inanimate object (X).
 Each relationship between these three entities was characterized as either positive or negative.
 If the product of the signs is positive, the triad is deemed to be balanced; if the product is negative, the triad is deemed to be unbalanced.
 This yields eight combinations of possible tie patterns.
-The central premise in Heider's balance theory is that P strives to attain balance due to adapting the relation to O, such that the triad becomes in any of the 'Balanced'-states shown in Table \ref{table:HeiderBalance}.
+The central premise in Heider's balance theory is that P strives to attain balance due to adapting the relation to O, such that the triad becomes in any of the 'Balanced'-states shown in Table~\ref{table:HeiderBalance}.

-\citet{Newcomb1953} was among the first to apply Heider's theory exclusively to a triad of people.
-He specifically suggested that identifying X as a third individual, rather than an object as Heider had done, allowed one to use balance among three people to explain many relational social dynamics.
-A subsequent important paper in the development of balance theory is Cartwright and Harary (1956), which proposes formal mathematical statement about balance properties of the network \textit{as a whole}, not just an isolated triple of actors.
+Newcomb \cite{Newcomb1953} was among the first to apply Heider's theory exclusively to a triad of people.
+By identifying ``X" as a third individual, rather than an object as Heider had done, he demonstrated how we could use balance among three people to explain many relational social dynamics.
+An important extension of this idea was developed by Cartwright and Harary \cite{CartwrightHarary1956}, who proposed formal mathematical statements about balance properties of the network \textit{as a whole}, not just isolated triples of actors.
 The triple was considered an unordered set without any special consideration given to one node over another --- i.e., it was an unlabeled triple.
 However, this has obfuscated the focus on the role of ``P'' as the actor/agent of interest in Heider's work.
 Indeed, the labels in ``P\,\text{--}\,O\,\text{--}\,X'' were replaced with far less discriminating labels ${i, j, k}$.
-This became the standard for one branch of balance theory, the concept and measure of triad census as introduced by \citet{HollandLeinhardt79} and continued to this day \citep[e.g.][]{dinh_enhancing_2023_2}.
+This became the standard for one branch of balance theory \cite{opp_balance_1984, doreian_evolution_2004, opp_structural_2021} (see those for description of different branches), the concept and measure of triad census as introduced by \cite{HollandLeinhardt79} and continues to this day \cite{dinh_enhancing_2023_2,aref_measuring_2018, aref_balance_2019, estrada_walk-based_2014, estrada_rethinking_2019}.